VAndrJ/Swiftional/README.md

 becomes
 (A) -> (B) -> R
 ```

 </details>

 <details><summary> uncurry</summary>

-Converts a curried function into aan uncurried function.
+Converts a curried function into an uncurried function.

 Example: